Campus-Molndal-CLOH24/FirstTurnIn_NiklasH/Documentation.md

 - Added AddCD() - it needs to go back to, to make validation checks
 - Created the CD class with getters and setters
 - Added RemoveCD()
+- Created the ShopControl()-class and moved all control methods there
+-